HMAS Townsville (FCPB 205): Decommissioning and fate

-In July 2015 the former Townsville Maritime Museum and Historical Society was replaced by Townsville Maritime Museum Limited, a statutory not-for-profit company with a Board of Directors and, as from February 2016, a Managing Curator.
+In July 2015 the former Townsville Maritime Museum and Historical Society was replaced by Townsville Maritime Museum Limited, a statutory not-for-profit company.

 In 2015-2016 the vessel underwent a major marine hull refurbishment at the Norship shipyard in Cairns.
 Following that, she was reberthed as a floating vessel at the Townsville Marine Precinct.

+Following extensive remediation works during 2024-2025, the vessel was towed from the Townsville Marine Precinct to the Curtain Brother slipway on 22 July 2025.
+Installed on permanent cradles fixed to the slipway, she is now a dry, static museum vessel, benefiting ongoing conservation and maintenance works and safe access to the public.